madwizard-org/webauthn-server/README.md

 The library is still in development so documentation is limited.
 The general pattern to follow is:

 1. Implement `CredentialStoreInterface` (you will need `UserCredential` or your own implementation of `UserCredentialInterface`)
-2. Create an instance of `WebAuthnServer` with a `WebAuthnConfiguration` object and the credential store.
+2. Create an instance of `RelyingParty` and use the `ServerBuilder` class to build a server object.
 3. Use `startRegistration`/`finishRegistration` to register credentials.
 Be sure to store the temporary `AttestationContext` server side!
 4. and `startAuthentication`/`finishAuthentication` to authenticate.
 Be sure to store the temporary `AssertionContext` server side!

 Resources
 ---------
 [WebAuthn specification](https://www.w3.org/TR/webauthn/)